J-sephB-lt-n/jwt-checkout/README.md

 Then, you can interact with the deployed app using commands in your browser:

-**log in with incorrect password**:
+**Attempt login with incorrect password**:

         http://localhost:5000/login?username=joe&password=incorrectpassword&lifetime=30

-**log in with correct credentials (this will save a JWT to your browser cookies, with token expiration controlled by parameter 'lifetime')**:
+**Log in with correct credentials (this will save a JWT to your browser cookies, with token expiration controlled by parameter 'lifetime')**:

         http://localhost:5000/login?username=joe&password=secure1234&lifetime=30

-**check status of the current token in your browser cookies**:
+**Check status of the current token in your browser cookies**:

         http://localhost:5000/token_status